 appropriate for the low FODMAP diet and food intolerances.

 Contact us to book an appointment with our dietitian or find out how digestive nutrition can help you.

 Wanting to feel well but struggling to understand what you can eat?

 Work with a dietitian to receive individualised, expert nutrition advice tailored to your needs.

 We work with adult and teenage clients.

-Our nutrition & dietetics clinic is based in Ringwood, yet we also provide online Telehealth appointments across Melbourne, other areas of Australia and internationally.
+Our nutrition & dietetics clinic is based in Ringwood, and we also provide online Telehealth appointments (via Zoom or phone) across Melbourne, other areas of Australia and internationally.

 We can help you with...

 Diarrhoea caused by IBS or a food intolerance can be managed well by modifying your diet to reduce trigger foods, such as lactose, fructose, sorbitol, caffeine, spicy food and other common food triggers.